The Underland Chronicles: Gregor and the Code of Claw

+Characters

 The Underland

-The "Underland" is a subterranean realm populated by semi-albino humans and large, intelligent rodents, insects, and other creatures; though not all Underland creatures are sentient.
+The "Underland" is a subterranean realm populated by semi-albino humans and large, intelligent rodents, insects, and other creatures (though not all Underland creatures are sentient).
 It is located under New York, with most of its entrances leading out to what is now New York City.
 In the first novel, a character named Vikus tells Gregor (the protagonist) that the Underland humans are descended from a group of "Overlanders" who, led by a man named Bartholomew of Sandwich, settled underground over a period of some fifty years.
 Sandwich was a self-styled prophet who believed that a great tragedy would one day befall all those living on the surface, and convinced his devoted followers to establish an underground community long before the event could happen.
-Gregor never finds out exactly when this migration took place.

 In Gregor and the Marks of Secret, Gregor discovers that Underland children know the old song "Bat, Bat, Come Under my Hat", suggesting that it was carried down by their Overland ancestors.
 This song is an actual poem, which some sources claim was developed by a group known as the Conch, who were early Bahamian settlers of Florida.
 Other sources state that it is an English folk rhyme, so old that its author is unknown.
 In any case, the rhyme has clearly been in existence since at least the mid-1700s, and thus gives a clue to the time period when the Underland was first settled by humans.
 It also provides clues as to how the first Underland humans were able to ally themselves so quickly with the fliers, as "Bat, Bat" portrays them in a positive light, though modern Overlanders do not necessarily picture bats in a positive way.